ropensci/nuts/README.md

 Changing administrative regional boundaries over time complicates the construction of consistent regional panel data.
 The `nuts` package can transform European regional NUTS codes between different versions and levels with the aim to harmonize and link data sets at the regional NUTS level.

-The package converts data between three regional hierarchical levels

--   NUTS1
--   NUTS2
--   NUTS3

-and between five NUTS versions
+The packages main task is to convert data between five NUTS versions

 -   2006
 -   2010